 LeChee Health Facility-Pharmacy is also a distribution site for Mail-Order Prescription.
 Trained pharmacists prepare medication, up from 40,000 to 150,000 between 2002 and 2014.
 The Pharmacy services allow LeChee Health Facility to reach out to even more people, who are approaching pharmacists to ask questions not only about their prescriptions, but also about health-related issues.

-To help keep their patients healthy, the pharmacy at LeChee Health Facility accepts NEW prescription written by your doctor outside of the TCRHCC healthcare system.
+LeChee Health Facility accepts NEW prescription written by your doctor outside of the TCRHCC healthcare system.
 Simply take your paper prescription to LeChee Health Facility-Pharmacy and a pharmacist will dispense your medication.